axelv/axelv.github.io/drafts/template-based-extraction.md

 ## Use cases

-1. Sugery report Robotic-assisted laparoscopic prostatectomy
+### 1. Sugery report Robotic-assisted laparoscopic prostatectomy

-A second use-case is a surgery report for a robotic-assisted laparoscopic prostatectomy (RALP).
-The template fragement below is used to report the surgery details and specifically the additional procedures that were performed during the surgery.
+A first use-case is a surgery report for a robotic-assisted laparoscopic prostatectomy (RALP).
+The Questionnaire below is actually a simplified fragement of the real template.
+It is used to report the surgery details and specifically the additional procedures that were performed during the surgery.

 Questionnaire: